mohae/salted/salt/roots/salt/base/iptables/README.md

 Salt combines both and effectively enables your firewall and applies the rules.

 Notes:
- * Setting install to True will install `iptables` and `iptables-perrsistent` for you
+ * Setting install to True will install `iptables` and `iptables-persistent` for you
  * Strict mode means: Deny **everything** except explicitly allowed (use with care!)
  * block_nomatch: With non-strict mode adds in a "REJECT" rule below the accept rules, otherwise other traffic to that service is still allowed.
 Can be defined per-service or globally, defaults to False.
  * Servicenames can be either port numbers or servicenames (e.g. ssh, zabbix-agent, http) and are available for viewing/configuring in `/etc/services`
+ * Port names can either be the name of the service for the port or the port number, e.g. http, https.
+When using `ports` no source ip needs to be specified.
+This also supports

 Using iptables.service
 ======================